fernetmatt/jaak-php/README.md

 # jaak-php

+### !!
+UPDATE 6 Feb.
+2020
+Due to "JAAK Music" being inactive, development of this library is suspended until further notice.

 ##### A simple port of jaak.js made with love by Lucid Tunes
 ##### This Project is under active development